Congo Basin Forests

 In recent years, investors from around the world have been focusing heavily on Africa in efforts to exploit the continent’s rich natural resources, often at the expense of local communities and the environment.

-The trend of buying or leasing large areas of land in Africa to extract resources for export has been termed “land-grabbing” due to the speed and scale at which it’s taking place and the opaque nature of some of the land deals that have been negotiated.
+The trend of buying or leasing large areas of land in Africa to extract resources for export has been termed “land-grabbing” due to the speed and scale at which it’s taking place, as well as the opaque nature of some of the land deals that have been negotiated.

 The UN has warned that these deals could severely undermine food security, hamper long-term economic development, and lead to the loss of important ecosystems.

-Unsustainable and illegal logging in the Congo Basin forest — by both big and small companies — is leading to deforestation, destruction of wildlife habitat, diminished resilience to climate change, and damage to local communities.
+Unsustainable and illegal logging in the Congo Basin forest — by both big and small companies — is leading to deforestation, destruction of wildlife habitat, diminished resilience to climate change, and damaging local communities.

 For too long, valuable trees have been illegally cut for timber and exported for products like furniture and flooring.
-Currently, illegal timber cut in the Congo Basin is being sent around the world, including to the United States, the European Union, and increasingly to China.
+Currently, illegal timber cut in the Congo Basin is being sent around the world, including the European Union member states, the United States, and increasingly to China.

 Both the United States and the EU have banned importing illegal timber.
 The Lacey Act and EU Timber Regulation respectively are beginning to be enforced and changing how companies assess the timber they are buying.
 However, as long as illegal timber can flow into China, be turned into finished consumer goods and then resold on the global market, the incentive to illegally log the Congo Basin forest will remain.